Gage Clarke: Television

 Clarke's earliest credited television roles date from 1949, when he performed in the sitcom The Hartmans, in the pilot episode "Goodbye New York" for the anthology series Suspense, and in six installments of Kraft Television Theatre.
 Over the next 15 years he was cast as a supporting player in dozens of other series and often multiple times on episodes of some of the most popular television shows of the 1950s and early 1960s.
-A few of those series are Mister Peepers with Wally Cox, Lux Video Theatre, The Real McCoys with Walter Brennan, The Twilight Zone episode "One More Pallbearer", Alfred Hitchcock Presents and the Perry Mason episode "The Case of the Nine Dolls".
+A few of those series are Mister Peepers with Wally Cox, Lux Video Theatre, The Real McCoys with Walter Brennan, The Twilight Zone episode "One More Pallbearer", Alfred Hitchcock Presents and the Perry Mason episode "The Case of the Glittering Goldfish".

 Arguably his most prominent role was in the comedic episode of Maverick titled "Greenbacks Unlimited," in which he shares extremely extensive screen time as timid gambler Foursquare Farley with James Garner and John Dehner, one of seven appearances playing different characters in that series, including "Rage for Vengeance", "Gun-Shy" and "Cruise of the Cynthia B" with Garner as Bret Maverick and "Maverick at Law", "Dade City Dodge" and "One of Our Trains is Missing" with Jack Kelly as Bart Maverick.
 "Gun-Shy" was a spoof of the long-running Western television series Gunsmoke, on which Clarke performed as various characters in a dozen episodes between 1956 and 1963, although most often in the recurring roles of Dodge City's hotel clerk Mr. Dobie and the town's bank manager Mr. Botkin.

 By the end of 1963, Clarke began to curtail his work as his health declined.
 His final television performance is on another Western series, Destry with John Gavin, in the 1964 episode "The Last Girl from Gemmorah", which aired on ABC seven months before Clarke's untimely death.